HireDronePilot

 Operation of multiple drones flying simultaneously

-What This Means:
+What This Means

 The overwhelming majority of granted waivers—92%—are for night flight operations.
-This reflects strong demand from commercial operators who need to conduct inspections, surveys, and other operations outside daylight hours.
-Night waivers are often easier to obtain than other types because operators can implement straightforward safety measures like anti-collision lighting.
+This reflects strong demand from commercial drone operators who need to conduct inspections, surveys, and other operations outside daylight hours.
+Night waivers are often easier to obtain than other types because drone operators can implement straightforward safety measures like anti-collision lighting.

 Only 5% of waivers are granted for restricted airspace operations, demonstrating the FAA's strict approach to operations near airports and sensitive government facilities.
 These waivers require extensive coordination with air traffic control and detailed safety protocols.